sneakysneak/docs/pages/connector-authentication/netsuite.md

 #### Multiple Filter Conditions ####

 Sometimes you may need to use more than one filter condition.
-To do this you'll need to use some Script to the NetSuite Step to add them in.
+To do this you'll need to use some Script in the NetSuite Step to add them in.
 In the Builder, click the `Step Setup` button on the NetSuite Step, then choose `Advanced Settings` and enter Script similar to this:

 ```javascript
 function before_action() {